SIGTechnologies/sigtech-python/README.md

 print(es_future.history())
 ```
 ## Next steps

-1. Learn how to secure your API key and save it as a global environment variable by following our instructions [here](https://learn.sigtech.com/docs/auth).
+1. Learn how to secure your API key
 1. Learn more about the parameters used in the above strategy and how you can tailor them for you own use by reading the documentation for our [Rolling futures strategy](https://learn.sigtech.com/reference/api_post_strategy_rolling_futures_strategies_futures_rolling_post-1.) endpoint.
 1. See how our Python SDK can help you quickly create and backtest more complex, real-world trading strategies by folowing the detailed walkthroughs in the [Examples](https://github.com/SIGTechnologies/sigtech-python/tree/master/examples) folder.